Parkers Pickup of The Year 2022, 2021 and 2020 - from style to strength, it's got everything

 The Ford Ranger experienced a mid-life makeover inside and out in 2016, and the UK launch gave us a chance to refresh ourselves with the popular pickup.
 We put one of the bestselling models, the Limited, to the test, fitted here with a monster 3.2-litre five-pot engine.

-On the outside, the Limited is arguably more attractive than the top-of-the-range Wildtrack because of the chrome detailing (Wildtrack uses black plastic) on the door mirrors, grille, side air vents and roll bar.
+On the outside, the Limited is arguably more attractive than the top-of-the-range Wildtrak because of the chrome detailing (Wildtrak uses black plastic) on the door mirrors, grille, side air vents and roll bar.

 In the cab

 On the inside, the chunky, Casio G-watch inspired design has been replaced by a more modest and functional approach.
 Infotainment is provided by an intuitive 8.0-inch screen that allows you to view different menus at the same time, and features Ford Sync 2, DAB radio, voice and steering-mounted controls, and Bluetooth connectivity, although sat-nav and reversing cameras are still optional extras.